+Einstein Vision Missions

-2.3.6 Vision: A Big Bang Observer
+A Big Bang Observer

 Of all waves and particles known to physics, gravitational waves interact the least.
-Thus they carry information to us from the earliest moments of the universe, when it was so dense that neither light nor neutrinos could escape.
-The radio waves of the cosmic microwave background escaped on their journey to us when the universe was 300,000 years old.
-The hydrogen and helium around us formed when the Universe was a few minutes old.
-Gravitational waves escaped on a journey to us when the universe was only 10^{-34} seconds old.
-The ultimate goal of the Big Bang Observer is the direct detection of these gravitational waves.
+Thus they carry information to us undisturbed from the earliest moments of the Universe, when it was so dense that neither light nor neutrinos could escape.
+The radio waves of the cosmic microwave background escaped on their journey to us when the Universe was

+300,000 years old.
+The hydrogen and helium around us moved.
+Yet the signal from the quantum foam of the early Universe is still within reach.